Is This Loss Informative? Faster Text-to-Image Customization by Tracking Objective Dynamics: Experiments

 \subsection{Baselines}

-We compare DVAR with four baselines: the original setup from~\citet{textualinversion} (named as ``Baseline''), early stopping based on the CLIP score of intermediate samples (``CLIP-s''), as well as the original setup with the reduced number of training iterations and no intermediate sampling.
+We compare DVAR with several baselines: the original training setup of each adaptation method (named as ``Baseline''), early stopping based on the CLIP similarity of intermediate samples to the training set (``CLIP-s''), as well as the original setup with the reduced number of iterations and no intermediate sampling (``Few iters'').

-More specifically, the original setup runs for a predetermined number of 6100 training steps, sampling 8 images every 500 iterations and computing their CLIP similarity to the training set images.
-The final embedding is selected from the iteration with the best CLIP image score.
-CLIP-s evaluates intermediate results every 50 iterations and stops when the score fails to improve by more than 0.05 for 5 consecutive evaluations.
-These values of hyperparameters were chosen in our preliminary experiments and offer a tradeoff between faster termination and a smaller decrease in the quality of generated images.
+Specifically, the original setup runs for a predetermined number of steps (6100, 1000, and 500 for Textual Inversion, Dreambooth-LoRA, and Custom Diffusion accordingly), sampling 8 images every 500/100/100 iterations and computing their CLIP similarity to the training set images.
+For each customization method, we tune the hyperparameters of CLIP-s: sampling frequency (number of training iterations between generating samples), as well as the threshold for minimal improvement and the number of consecutive measurements without improvement before stopping.
+These hyperparameters are chosen on a held-out set of 4 concepts to achieve 90\% of the maximum possible train CLIP image score for the least number of iterations.
+The final checkpoint is selected from the iteration with the best train CLIP image score.

-We include the baselines with a reduced number of iterations to verify the necessity of an adaptive early stopping criterion.
-Since both DVAR and CLIP-s rely on an external objective that can be expensive to compute, it might be faster to train for fewer iterations in general, possibly at the cost of the fidelity of learned concepts.
-However, note that these methods require estimating the smallest number of training steps that would be sufficient for most concepts.
-We compare two possible approaches: selecting the number of iterations as the maximum or as the average over all CLIP-s experiments on our dataset for a given model.
-Applying the same approach to other models and datasets would involve rerunning such large-scale experiments.
+After running CLIP-s on all concepts, we determine the average and maximum number of steps before early stopping across concepts.
+Then, we run the baseline method with a reduced number of iterations and no intermediate sampling.
+This baseline can serve as an estimate of the minimum time required for the adaptation to converge, as it has the most efficient iterations among all methods.
+However, in real-world scenarios and for new customization approaches, the exact number of iterations is unknown in advance, which makes this method less applicable in practice, as it would involve rerunning such large-scale experiments for every new approach.